totomz/chabotto/README.md

-[Chabotto](https://en.wikipedia.org/wiki/John_Cabot) is a simple and light "framework" to easily implement a service desicovery pattern in Java, that use redis as service registry.
+[Chabotto](https://en.wikipedia.org/wiki/John_Cabot) is a simple and light "framework" to easily implement service discovery in Java.

+If you have several instances that are offering a `serviceName`, you can use Chabotto to get an `java.net.URI` to one of these instances to consume the service.

-Its main features are:
+Main features are:

-* lightweight: few classes, no server required
+* lightweight: 1 Class.
-* distributed: no `client-server` paradigm, nothing to install - add it to your project and you are ready to go
+* serverless: no `client-server` paradigm, nothing to install nor configure - add it to your services and you are ready to go
-* load-based (more or less) dispatch of the requests to the services
-* simple API: you can `Chabotto.registerService(serviceName, java.net.URI)` in your service module, and then use it in your client using `java.net.URI uri = Chabotto.getServiceRoundRobin(serviceName)` or `java.net.URI uri = Chabotto.getServiceOffLoad(serviceName)`
+* simple API: you can `Chabotto.registerService(serviceName, java.net.URI)` in your service module, and then discovery an instance implementing `serviceName`   in your client using `java.net.URI uri = Chabotto.getServiceRoundRobin(serviceName)`

+`Chabotto` requires a redis backend to manage its queues.

 A `service`:
 * register iteslf under a `serviceName`, providing its `hostname, port, protocol, path`